vmware-tanzu/tanzu-plugin-runtime/README.md

 ## Config API

-Tanzu Plugin Runtime provides various config api methods to perform CRUD operations on Contexts, Servers, DiscoverySources, Features, Envs etc.
+Tanzu Plugin Runtime provides various config API methods to perform CRUD operations on Contexts, Servers, DiscoverySources, Features, Envs etc.

-For more details about the design and apis go to [Config API](docs/config.md)
+For more details about the design and APIs go to [Config API](docs/config.md)

-## Backward Compatibility Testing
+## Cross Version API Compatibility Testing

 ### Overview

-Backward Compatibility Runtime testing ensures that APIs of different Tanzu Plugin Runtime versions work as expected as long as those Tanzu Plugin Runtime versions are supported.
+Cross Version API Compatibility testing ensures that [Config APIs](docs/config.md) of different Tanzu Plugin Runtime versions work as expected as long as those Tanzu Plugin Runtime versions are supported.
-Backward Compatibility Runtime testing verifies that APIs with new Tanzu Plugin Runtime (Ex :- v1.0.0) works along with old APIs of Tanzu Plugin Runtime versions like v0.28.0, v0.25.4, v0.11.6.
+Cross Version API Compatibility testing simulates the interaction of APIs provided by different versions of plugin runtimes to ensure that they can interoperate with one another.

-For more details go to [Backward Compatibility](./test/BACKWARD_COMPATIBILITY.md)
+For more details go to [Cross_Version_API Compatibility](./test/CROSS_VERSION_API_COMPATIBILITY.md)